matiasdelellis/facerecognition/README.md

 installation and has a direct impact on memory consumption.
 For details and advanced information read the documentation about [Temporary files](https://github.com/matiasdelellis/facerecognition/wiki/Settings#temporary-files).

+#### Supported image formats

+JPEG and PNG are analyzed on any setup.
+The rest depends on what the image backend of your server can decode:

+* Decoding the images locally, GD adds GIF, BMP and WebP, and the Imagick extension adds HEIC/HEIF, TIFF and AVIF, when it was built with the proper delegates (libheif, libtiff, libavif).
+* With an [Imaginary](https://github.com/h2non/imaginary) service, configured
+  with the `preview_imaginary_url` key, GIF, WebP, HEIC/HEIF, TIFF and AVIF are analyzed.
+BMP is not, since Imaginary cannot read it.

+The requirements check that runs at the start of `occ face:background_job` writes the resulting list to the log, in debug level.
+To force any additional mimetype, add it to the `enabledFaceRecognitionMimetype` array in `config.php`.

 #### Test the application

 We recommend test the application intensively before proceeding to analyze the